dave6502/avitab_georefs/README.md

 ### Supported environments

 Tested on WSL2, but the Python is OS-agnostic so Windows, macOS and Linux should also work.
 WSL2 is recommended due to its native GUI support.
 WSL 1 (with e.g. XServer setup) is not recommended for the copy_similar_georefs_gui.py script.
+The MinGW environment that can be used for building Avitab itself is not supported.

 ### Python